 Spectrum Internet Time Limit

-One of the ways you can help them as a parent is to limit their internet access during the day, and even pause it altogether at times, especially at night, so that your child can get enough sleep.
-You can also control your child’s internet usage by putting a time limit on the WiFi connection of their device.
-This time limit can be prescheduled; for instance, you can pick a timespan during which you allow your child to have access to the internet, and implement that on the Spectrum Security Suite or My Spectrum App.
+One of the ways you can help them as a parent is to limit their internet access during the day.
+You can even pause it altogether at times, especially at night.
+This can help your child get enough sleep.
+You can also control your child’s internet usage by turning off the internet on their device or putting a time limit on the WiFi connection of their device.
+This time limit can be prescheduled.
+For instance, you can pick a timespan during which you allow your child to have access to the internet, and implement that on the Spectrum Security Suite or My Spectrum App.
 You can, however, pause their internet access manually as well.
 As a form of control or even punishment, you could temporarily pause their WiFi connection.
 You can always go back and unpause it in the Security Suite settings.

-In order to pause your child’s internet connection manually, you have to follow a few simple steps on My Spectrum:
+In order to use Spectrum’s internet time limit, you have to follow a few simple steps on My Spectrum:

 - Open the menu at the bottom and select Services.